nexthink-oss/scala-parser-combinators-completion/README.md

  * "`2`" completes to alternatives `*` `+` `-` `/`
  * "`2+`" completes to a single option  `(`
  * "`(10*2`" completes to alternatives `)` `*` `+` `-` `/`

+(note that using the method `complete` with the same inputs would lead to structured completion results rather than plain strings, see below for more details)

 ## Decorated grammar